A image of a mother tenderly embracing her toddler with curly hair

 What Causes Cradle Cap?

 While the exact cause is unknown, experts suggest that the mother’s hormones influence the baby’s oil glands.
-This cause them to overproduce, leading to a buildup of excess sebum and dead skin cells.
+This causes them to overproduce, leading to a buildup of excess sebum and dead skin cells.

 When I noticed My Son’s Cradle Cap